andrebarrocas/andrebarrocas.github.io/_pages/about.md

 A central direction of my research is integrating sustainability into creative and technical workflows.
 I explore how interactive systems can make environmental impact data such as energy use, emissions, and material trade-offs, immediately available during ideation and development.
 This means embedding ecological reasoning into the same tools people already use to sketch, generate, or code, so sustainability becomes part of the creative flow rather than an afterthought.

-My broader goal is to rethink human–AI collaboration in ways that not only expand creative possibilities but also foster more sustainable design and technology practices, helping people imagine and build futures that are both innovative and environmentally responsible.
+My broader goal is to rethink human-AI collaboration in ways that not only expand creative possibilities but also foster more sustainable design and technology practices, helping people imagine and build futures that are both innovative and environmentally responsible.

 <!--
 ## PUBLICATIONS